Volunteer In Mozambique

 Malaria

-Malaria is endemic in Mozambique-meaning it is “high season” all year.
+Malaria is endemic in Mozambique-meaning you can catch it at any time of the year.
 Malaria is the greatest serious health danger you will encounter in Mozambique so malaria prophylaxis is compulsory.
 Recommended medications for prophylaxis are:

 - Doxycycline: An antibiotic taken once a day.
 Most common side effect includes increased sensitivity to the sun.
 Always take with meals and a full glass of water.
 Remain upright for an hour after taking it.